BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

             )
         )

     //Count the rows in the 7 days up through the current row date that are below the Control Line (Window Avg).
-If it is 7 that is a psuedo 7-day trend, even if it isn't a true running count.
+If it is 7 that is a pseudo 7-day trend, even if it isn't a true running count.
     ```

 ### Calculate Signals

 This is my favorite part of these charts, and the reason why we added so many measures.
-These are visual indicators to help your viewers seperate the signals from the noise.
+These are visual indicators to help your viewers separate the signals from the noise.

 1. Measure Signal